Table of Contents

-We can support you every step of the way with social care frameworks.
+We can support through the NHS tendering process and help you bid for social care frameworks.
 From the beginning of your tender, right through to securing your lot.

 We can find social care frameworks that are right for you.
 Our Healthcare Tenders portal is dedicated specifically to the healthcare and social care industries.
 Our team of Opportunity Trackers manually search thousands of sources, daily, to find tenders that are relevant to the portal.
 (Importantly, these trackers are real people – not inaccurate CPV codes!)
 These tenders are then uploaded to one central system where they are categorised with industry-led keywords.